 - Keyword stuffing in responses to questions and reviews, image alt text, etc.

 - Using the wrong address

 - Including links to your website in a response to a question or review

 - Choosing categories that don’t match your offering

 Do follow Google’s guidelines so you don’t get penalized.

-Google Business Profile also features “Health & safety” and “COVID-19 responder policy” sections under Hotel attributes.
+Google Business Profile also includes “Health & safety” attributes.

 There are several options to choose from, including “Enhanced cleaning of guest rooms” and “Masks required on the property” that will help your listing stand out and build confidence in travelers to stay at your hotel.

 With all of this Google talk, Bing can easily be overlooked, but it’s just as important.
 Claim, verify and make sure your Bing Places for Business listing is optimized and displays the correct information.